alexhkurz/mathematics-for-philosophers/README.md

 ghp-import -n -p -f _build/html
 ```

 This makes the [book available online](https://alexhkurz.github.io/mathematics-for-philosophers).
-It also keeps the source files in the `main`-branch separate from the files in `_build` in the `gh-pages` branch.
+It also keeps the source files in the `main`-branch separate from the files in `_build` in the `gh-pages` branch (Github knows that it should use the `gh-pages` branch to show the book as a webpage).

 ### important commands